-Below are three ways you can increase employee productivity at your FEC and keep that productivity level consistent, so your business can continuously grow.
+Below are three ways you can increase employee productivity and grow your business.

 To increase employee productivity, make sure the directions you give are clear and concise.
-Keep emails short and to the point, and make sure to favor sending an email if your requests can be effectively relayed this way instead of hosting too many unnecessary meetings.
+Keep emails short and to the point.
+Meet 1 on 1 if the task is better off being explained rather than written!

-Save meetings for essential purposes, and when you do have them, be sure to have an agenda prepared to help you provide clear direction and keep everyone on track.
-Email is a faster form of communication that can eliminate lots of potential confusion as directions can be listed out and referred back to.
-If any staff members are confused and need further clarification however, be sure your team knows you’re there to help them and are happy to do so.
+Save meetings for only what is essential and when you do have them, be sure to give your team an agenda ahead of time that outlines the purpose and goal of the meeting.
+If any staff members are confused and need further clarification, be sure your team knows that you’re there to help them and are happy to do so.

 According to Forbes, a “positive workplace culture improves teamwork, raises the morale, increases productivity and efficiency, and enhances retention of the workforce.
 Job satisfaction, collaboration, and work performance are all enhanced.”